Posted on: janvier 14, 2024

-The Hash Marihuana and Hemp Museum offers everything you’d want to know about the cannabis plant and its use cases throughout the ages.
-It will open your mind to all the possibilities that this magical plant has to offer.
-The museum gives a good global historical perspective on the appreciation of cannabis, political activism and the medical background of marijuana.
+A visit to this amazing museum opens your mind to all the possibilities that cannabis has to offer.
+This unique attraction gives a good global historical perspective on the appreciation of cannabis, political activism and the medical background of marijuana.

 It is located on the “Oudezijds Achterburgwal” in the Red Light District and actually consists of two separate buildings: the museum and the gallery.
 Two experiences for the prices of one!
 18+ visitors can also experience the vapours from the five marijuana plants that are cultivated inside the museum, in a special vaporising room.